-Normal Allows the fan to run at different speeds according to the system temperature.
+▶ Normal Allows the fan to run at different speeds according to the system temperature.
+You can adjust the fan speed with EasyTune based on your system requirements.
 (Default)

-Manual Allows you to control the fan speed under the Fan Speed Percentage item.
+→ Manual Allows you to control the fan speed under the Fan Speed Percentage item.